-I've spoken to several people who are having a difficult time refinancing simple due to the loan-to-value ratio of their house.
-For those who don't know, banks generally now have a maximum LTV now of 80%.
+I've spoken to several people who are having a difficult time refinancing simple due to the LTV loan-to-value ratio of their house.
+For those who don't know, banks generally have a maximum LTV now of 80%.

-In the example above, your loan to value percent rises to 100% if your house value falls 20%, given your mortgage of $800,000 equals the value of your house.
+In the example above, your loan to value percent rises to 100% if your house value falls 20%.
+This is because a mortgage of $800,000 equals the value of your house.
 In this scenario, what are you going to do to take advantage of these blockbuster low interest rates?